GatorBioinformatics/Python_Data_Visualization_Fall_2017/README.md

 ## About this workshop
 The workshop builds on the UF DSI Data Visualization workshops, adding new tools and focusing on bioinformatics data and analyses.
 It assumes basic familiarity with Python, but should be clear enough for new users too.

+This workshop was first presented by Matt Gitzendanner on 11/6/17.
+Contact Matt at magitz@ufl.edu.

 ## Before the workshop

 - For this workshop we will be using Anaconda Python.
 Please download and install Anaconda on your computer from [Anaconda Python Download Site](https://www.anaconda.com/download).